latacora/unsiemly/README.md

 By default, common data types that can't be appropriately serialized are already handled.
 For example, SIEMs that consume JSON will have keywords transformed to strings, timestamps are converted to ISO8601, et cetera.
+As a rule, you can just give unsiemly the data structure you already have and it will probably do something sane with it.

 If you have additional parsing needs, check out `unsiemly.xforms`, which has utilities for less obvious transforms.
+This can be useful if you need a very specific timestamp format, for example.
+Strings will never be processed further;
+so converting to the string type you want will always work.

 ## Configuration via the environment